• Packaged sterile saline (with no additives, read the label) is a gentle choice for piercing aftercare.

 • WASH your hands thoroughly prior to cleaning or touching your piercing for any reason.

-• SPRAY your piercing with sterile saline solution three to five times per day.
+• SPRAY your piercing with sterile saline solution three times per day.

-• If your piercer suggests using soap, choose a non-chemical soap (Dr. Bronner's) without dyes, fragrances, or triclosan.
+• If your piercer suggests using soap, choose a non-chemical soap (Naked) without dyes, fragrances, or triclosan.
 Gently lather around the piercing and rinse as needed.
 Avoid using harsh soaps.

 • RINSE thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewelry through the piercing.

-• DRY by gently patting with clean, disposable paper products.
+• DRY by gently using hair dryer on cool/cold setting.
 Cloth towels can harbor bacteria and snag on jewelry, causing injury.

 What is Normal?